 Enter your zip to see mobile providers in your area.

 T-Mobile’s 5G network is the fastest and most widely available 5G you can get.
-The “Un-carrier” delivers much faster speeds than other 5G providers, with users hitting an average of 58.1 Mbps on 5G phones.1 T-Mobile’s 5G cell phone plans are available to 250 million people in all 50 states.
+The “Un-carrier” delivers faster speeds than other 5G providers, with users hitting an average of 87.5 Mbps on 5G phones.1 T-Mobile’s long-range version of 5G is available to 305 million people in all 50 states, while the carrier’s “ultra capacity,” mid-band 5G reaches 165 million customers.2

 In addition to cellular access, T-Mobile also has a new home internet service based on 5G.
 It costs a flat fee of $60 per month and gives you an average of 100 Mbps speeds and unlimited data.